 5. Take a highly active role in the affairs of the department, which would certainly include attendance at departmental functions (guest lectures, panel discussions, Open House, etc.).
 Further, honors students are expected to sponsor such events from time to time, generally enhancing the intellectual climate in the department.
 One student representative of the honors program has full voting status in most department decisions.

 Applications can be downloaded here.
-Please return completed applications to Dr. Peter Minowitz, Program Director, Vari 225, x4139.
+Please return completed applications to Professor Peter Minowitz, Program Director, Vari 225, x4139.